marcosbarbero/beautiful-jekyll/_posts/2018-06-23-optional-di-spring-en.md

 ### Introduction

-There are quite few use-cases where it's needed to make optional some of the dependencies injected, here are some of them:
+There are quite a few use-cases where it's needed to make optional some of the dependencies injected, here are some of them:

  * Provide a default implementation whenever a required infrastructure dependency is not provided, such as `DataSource`s.
  * Prevent the usage of dependencies such as monitoring strategies depending on the `environment`.